usethesource/rascal-website/docs/Rascal/Expressions/ConcreteSyntax/index.md

 *  ` `sentence` `

 where each sentence is a string over the language generated from `Nonterminal`.
 This language is extended in the following way.
-Each non-terminal reachable `X` from _Non_-terminal has an added alternative to allow nested Rascal [Patterns](/docs//Rascal/Patterns) inside of concrete syntax fragments:
+Each non-terminal reachable `X` from _Non_-terminal has an added alternative to allow nested Rascal [Patterns](../../..//Rascal/Patterns) inside of concrete syntax fragments:

 *  `syntax X = "<" Pattern p ">";`

-#### Types

-#### Function

 #### Description

 A concrete syntax fragment allows the programmer to write patterns and expressions in the language that is currently analyzed, transformed or generated.
-The [./Concrete Syntax](/docs/Rascal/Expressions/ConcreteSyntax) feature is derived from [Syntax Definition](/docs/Rascal/Declarations/SyntaxDefinition)s.
+The [./Concrete Syntax](../../../Rascal/Expressions/ConcreteSyntax) feature is derived from [Syntax Definition](../../../Rascal/Declarations/SyntaxDefinition)s.
-For any non-terminal defined in a [Syntax Definition](/docs/Rascal/Declarations/SyntaxDefinition), you may use [./Concrete Syntax](/docs/Rascal/Expressions/ConcreteSyntax) to match or generate its parse trees.
+For any non-terminal defined in a [Syntax Definition](../../../Rascal/Declarations/SyntaxDefinition), you may use [./Concrete Syntax](../../../Rascal/Expressions/ConcreteSyntax) to match or generate its parse trees.

-#### Examples

 #### Benefits